the-last-willy/2022-abstractgl/README.md

 It is able to fully support glTF files, that is:
 - Textures and samplers
-- PBR pipeline (metallic/roughness, normal mapping, emissivity, ...)
+- PBR pipeline (metallic/roughness, normal mapping, emissivity, ambient occusion)
 - Node hierarchies
 - Keyframe based animations
 - Vertex skinning
 (In fact, it's just missing morphing.)

+Lighting (directional, spot and omni) and shadow mapping is supported.

+Deferred rendering can be easily supported as well.

 Also, automatic shader plumbing and uploading.